Linear Transmutation

 Transmutation: The action of changing or the state of being changed into another form.

-There are no art movements today, “says Michael Rooks, Wieland Family curator of modern & contemporary art at the High Museum of Art in Atlanta (2021).”
-In response I decided to coin a new movement, one that better defines my unique work.
+There are no new art movements today, “says Michael Rooks, Wieland Family curator of modern & contemporary art at the High Museum of Art in Atlanta (2021).”
+In response, I decided to coin one that more closely defines my unique work.

 Jason Savage Signature